Previous dayApril 30, 2026Next day

 8.6 km---✓ ReviewedUSGS →

-On April 30, 2026 at 23:49 UTC, a magnitude 2.3 earthquake struck 23 km W of Petrolia, CA. The hypocenter lay at 8.6 km, placing this in the shallow crustal category.
+Seismographs logged a magnitude 2.3 earthquake 23 km W of Petrolia, CA with origin time 23:49 UTC on April 30, 2026.
+The hypocenter lay at 8.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 40.296°, -124.554°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30